Ultimate guide to cleaning and preventing corrosion in car batteries

 What is car battery corrosion?

-What causes corrosion on car batteries?
+What causes corrosion in car batteries?

 Car battery corrosion is primarily caused by a chemical reaction between the sulfuric acid in the battery and the metal components.
-When the battery discharges and produces hydrogen gas, this gas reacts with the lead in the battery terminals to form lead sulfate.
+As the battery discharges and produces hydrogen gas, this gas reacts with the lead in the battery terminals to form lead sulfate.
 This lead sulfate can then combine with moisture and other contaminants in the air to form a white, flaky layer of corrosion.

 Factors that can contribute to car battery corrosion include:

-Exposure to moisture
+exposure to moisture

 Moisture in the air can promote chemical reactions and contribute to the formation of corrosion.